Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Numerical evidence

-where $s_{\mathcal{C}_i}$ is the support function of $\mathcal{C}_i$ for $i=1,2$ and $\mathbb{B}_r := \set{\wb : \norm{\wb} \leq r}$ for $r>0$.
+where $s_{\Cc_i}$ is the support function of $\Cc_i$ for $i=1,2$, and $\mathbb{B}_r := \set{ \wb \mid \norm{\wb} \leq r}$ for $r>0$.

-Clearly, \eqref{eq:feasible_cvx2} is fully nonsmooth, since both $s_{\mathcal{C}_i}$ is convex and nonsmooth.
-Here, we can even increase the constraint radius, currently 1, to a sufficient large number such that the constraints $\ub, \vb\in\mathbb{B}_r$ of each subproblems in \eqref{eq:admm_scheme}, \eqref{eq:new_ama_alg} and \eqref{eq:new_admm} are inactive without changing the underlying problem.
+Clearly, \eqref{eq:feasible_cvx2} is fully nonsmooth, since $s_{\Cc_i}$ is convex and nonsmooth for $i=1,2$.
+In addition, \eqref{eq:feasible_cvx2} satisfies Assumption~\ref{as:A2}.
+Here, we can even increase the constraint radius, currently 1, to a sufficiently large number such that the constraints $\ub, \vb\in\mathbb{B}_r$ of each subproblems in \eqref{eq:admm_scheme}, \eqref{eq:new_ama_alg} and \eqref{eq:new_admm} are inactive without changing the underlying problem.
 In this particular setting, we can choose the center points for $\ub$ and $\vb$ as zero since they actually obtain the optimal solution.

 If we apply ADMM to solve \eqref{eq:feasible_cvx2}, then it can be written explicitly as